fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0b.md

 <div class="content">

-Before we start programming, we will go through some principles of web development by examining an example application at <https://fullstack-exampleapp.herokuapp.com/>.
+Before we start programming, we will go through some principles of web development by examining an example application at <https://studies.cs.helsinki.fi/exampleapp>.
-A Finnish language version of the application can be found at <https://fullstack-example.now.sh>.
-You are free to use either one.

 The applications exist only to demonstrate some basic concepts of the course, and are by no means examples of <i>how</i> web applications should be made.
 On the contrary, they demonstrate some old techniques of web development, which can even be seen as <i>bad practice</i> nowadays.